FrozenMetroid/pokeplatinum/README.md

 - Weak Armor: When hit by a physical move, this Pokémon's Defense stat lowers by one stage and its Speed stat rises by two stages
 - Wind Rider: When hit by a wind move, the Pokémon's Attack stat rises by one stage
 - Corrosion: This Pokémon can apply the poison status to Steel and Poison-type Pokémon
+- Merciless: This Pokémon will land critical hits if the target is poisoned
+- Protean: This Pokémon changes its type to the type of whatever move it uses
+- Tough Claws: Moves used by this Pokémon that make contact deal 30% more damage
+- Bulletproof: This Pokémon is completely protected from some ball and bomb moves, such as Shadow Ball
+- Multiscale: This Pokémon received 50% less damage if it is at max HP

 ### Ability Modernizations: